AlexRapalaFIS/ws-chat/README.md

 # Task

 You will need to create a websocket chat.
 It should look vaguely similar to whatsapp in that whenever you get a message, you know who it is coming from.
+Everything you need to complete a chat is within this repository.
+You should not add anything unless you wish to use a different frontend framework (vue, angular, vanilla, etc)

 # Installation